 Implantable cardioverter defibrillators are implanted to restore normal heart rhythm and prevent sudden cardiac death.
-To help you understand what it does and how it may affect you or your family member before and after implantation, ask your doctor or healthcare team any questions you may have regarding the device and living with one.
-The following questions are common and may help you create your own list of questions.
+Ask your health care team any questions you may have regarding the device and living with one.

 - What are the benefits versus the limitations of the ICD?